gsemet/pipenv-to-requirements/README.rst

 Usage
 -----

-Just before building source/binary/wheel package of your python module, execute:
+Just before building source/binary/wheel package of your python module, only of the following
+commands:

-To generate requirements files (ie, dependencies are described eventually by range):
+- To generate requirements files (ie, dependencies are described eventually by range):

     .. code-block:: bash

         pipenv run pipenv_to_requirements

-To generate frozen requirements (ie, all dependencies have their version frozen):
+- To generate frozen requirements (ie, all dependencies have their version frozen):

     .. code-block:: bash